MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-onprem.md

 # Manage synced on-premises users with workflows (Preview)

 Workflows created by Lifecycle workflows can be used to manage the lifecycle of synced on-premises users.
-Synced on-premises support allows for greater, and simplified, control of the lifecycle of users within your organization in hybrid environments.
+Synced on-premises support allows you to use workflow tasks to enable, disable, and delete users.
 In this article, you're walked through the steps of enabling a user account task to be run for a synced on-premises user.

 ## Prerequisites

 [!INCLUDE [Microsoft Entra ID Governance license](~/includes/entra-entra-governance-license.md)]

-To manage synced on-premises users with user account tasks with Lifecycle workflows, you must first set up prerequisites within your hybrid environment.
-For more information on these prerequisites, see:  [User account tasks](lifecycle-workflow-onprem.md#user-account-tasks-preview).
+While most Lifecycle workflow tasks can manage synced on-premises users without any extra configuration, enabling,disabling, and deleting tasks require some additional configuration.
+For more information on setting these prerequisites, see:  [User account tasks](lifecycle-workflow-onprem.md#user-account-tasks-preview).

-## Edit a user account task to be compatible with synced on-premises users using the Microsoft Entra admin center
+## Configure a user account task to manage synced on-premises users using the Microsoft Entra admin center

 Account related tasks within workflows can be quickly edited to apply to synced on-premises users.
 To edit a task in such way using the Microsoft Entra admin center, you do the following steps: